What is breast implant revision surgery?

 Will my breasts look the same after my revision surgery?

 In most cases, your breasts will look different after your revision surgery.
 If you are replacing your implants, they make look higher initially, and you may notice that your inframmary fold (the fold under your breast) is a different height.
-If you have changed implant shape, profile or size, this will also leave you with a
+If you have changed implant shape, profile or size, this will also leave you with a different shape and profile.
+It’s important to let your surgeon know what you do or don’t like about your current breast appearance so they can factor this into their surgical approach, and discuss your expected result.

 What’s involved in having smaller breast implants placed?